Growth of religion: Baháʼí Faith

-Because Bahá'ís do not represent the majority of the population in any country, and most often represent only a tiny fraction of countries' total populations, there are problems of under-reporting.
+Because Baháʼís do not represent the majority of the population in any country, and most often represent only a tiny fraction of countries' total populations, there are problems of under-reporting.
 In addition, there are examples where the adherents have their highest density among minorities in societies who face their own challenges.

+Modern Paganism

+Modern Paganism—a diverse group of religious movements including Wicca, Heathenry, and Polytheistic reconstructionism—is among the fastest-growing religious categories in the Western world.
+Sociological studies indicate that its growth is driven primarily by conversion and individual "seeker-ship" rather than birth rates, with a historical annual growth rate estimated at 8.3%.